-as it is the case for ToE in balancing markets.
-BRPfsp{DA/ID} is not corrected with the requested energy ($E{requested}$) as this volume is implicitly already integrated in the calculation of his perimeter's imbalance through his hub nomination (see use case described in 5.2.35.2.3, and at the end of the present section; in particular step b of section 5.2.35.2.3 and step 9 of the example in this section}).
+Important remark: The BRPfsp{DA/ID} is, in case of the ToE mechanism on DA/ID markets, only corrected with the delivered energy by the FSP{DA/ID} ($E{delivered}$), and not with (+ $E{requested}$ - $E{delivered}$) as it is the case for ToE in balancing markets.
+BRPfsp{DA/ID} is not corrected with the requested energy ($E{requested}$) as this volume is implicitly already integrated in the calculation of his perimeter's imbalance through his hub nomination (see use case described in 5.2.3, and at the end of the present section; in particular step b of section 5.2.3 and step 9 of the example in this section).

-Publication: In addition, Elia will also as publishpublishes42 the aggregated (upward and downwards) delivered volumes (from all Delivery Points under a ToE regime) on a quarter-hourly basis and per metering direction (injection or offtake).
-These publications are the basis for the financial compensation between FSP{DA/ID} and Supplier43.
+Publication: In addition, Elia also publishes33 the aggregated (upward and downwards) delivered volumes (from all Delivery Points under a ToE regime) on a quarter-hourly basis and per metering direction (injection or offtake).
+These publications are the basis for the financial compensation between FSP{DA/ID} and Supplier34.

-In case of a market situation with the alternative mechanisms Opt-out and Pass-through regimes, Elia will not perform perimeter corrections of the BRPs.
-For Opt-out, all market parties including the BRPs have a joint agreement to settle their imbalances and for Pass-through, BRPsource and Supplier are not impacted by the deviations of the Grid User and actionsdue to activations of the FSP{DA/ID} as they pass their imbalance to the Grid User.
+In case of a market situation with Opt-out and Pass-through regimes, Elia will not perform perimeter corrections of the BRPs.
+For Opt-out, all market parties have a joint agreement to settle their imbalances and for Pass-through, BRPsource and Supplier are not impacted by the deviations of the Grid User due to activations of the FSP{DA/ID} as they pass their imbalance to the Grid User.